Environment | Value natural resources

 WBCSD’s TIP framework

-According to the World Business Council for Sustainable Development’s (WBCSD) Tire Industry Project (TIP), the world is on course to generate approximately one billion used tires each year.
-The Group recognizes that reducing the environmental impact of used tires is an important common issue with the entire tire industry.
+According to the Tire Industry Project (TIP) faciliated by the World Business Council for Sustainable Development (WBCSD), the world is on course to generate approximately one billion used tires each year.
+Bridgestone recognizes that reducing the environmental impact of used tires is an important issue for the entire tire industry.

-The Group has been involved in WBCSD’s TIP since its launch in 2006.
-As one of the world’s leading tire and rubber companies, the Group is working together with other companies in the industry to create a sustainable world.
-TIP aims to develop an effective management system for end-of-life tires by encouraging related industries and governments to develop systems for properly processing end-of-life tires and reducing their environmental impact.
-TIP published a manual and examples of best practices based on a global survey that includes 45 countries covering 84% of the world’s vehicles.
+Bridgestone has been involved in TIP since its launch in 2006.
+As one of the world’s leading tire and rubber companies, it is working together with other companies in the industry to create a sustainable world.
+TIP aims to develop an effective management system for end-of-life tires by encouraging related sectors and governments to establish systems for properly processing end-of-life tires and reducing their environmental impact.
+TIP has published a manual with examples of best practices based on a global survey of 45 countries covering 84% of the world’s vehicles.

 Working with JATMA (Japan)

-The Japan Automobile Tire Manufacturers Association (JATMA) and many others in the tire industry are working to reduce the number of used tires, to recycle such tires with the aim of creating a circular economy.
+The Japan Automobile Tyre Manufacturers Association (JATMA) and many others in the tire industry are working to reduce the number of used tires, recycling such tires to create a circular economy.
 Specific measures focus on monitoring the state of tire recycling and preventing illegal collection and dumping of used tires.
-According to a JATMA survey, the beneficial next use rate of used tires in Japan was 99.2% in 2023.
+According to a JATMA survey, the beneficial next use rate of used tires in Japan was 99.6% in 2024.
 Together with JATMA, Bridgestone is committed to continuing to improve this rate and reduce the environmental impact of used tires in Japan.

 Collaboration with the USTMA (United States)

-As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA toward a shared vision for the U.S. tire manufacturing industry of achieving safe and sustainable mobility for the future.
+As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA toward a shared vision for the United States tire manufacturing industry of achieving safe and sustainable mobility for the future.

-That quest involves promoting environmentally and economically sound options for repurposing tires once their on-vehicle use is over in various ways, such as use as construction material to fuel, thereby maximizing the value of used tires and alleviating the environmental impact of tires through responsible end-of-life management.
+That quest involves promoting environmentally and economically sound options for repurposing tires in various ways once their on-vehicle use is over, such as use as construction material or fuel, thereby maximizing the value of used tires and alleviating the environmental impact of tires through responsible end-of-life management.

-Since its launch in 1990, USTMA has worked together with various state agencies, the U.S. Environmental Protection Agency (EPA) and the tire industry to reduce scrap tire stockpiles and implement regulations that foster sustainable used tire markets.
-The association also offers technical information on end-of-life tire management and hosts used tire conferences for regulators, recyclers, industry and other stakeholders.
+Since its launch in 1990, USTMA has worked with various state agencies, the U.S. Environmental Protection Agency (EPA), and the tire industry to reduce scrap tire stockpiles and implement regulations that foster sustainable used tire markets.
+The association also offers technical information on end-of-life tire management and hosts used tire conferences for regulators, recyclers, industry, and other stakeholders.

-USTMA members operate 57 facilities in 17 states, are responsible for more than 291,000 jobs and have an annual economic footprint of US$170.6 billion.
+USTMA members operate 55 facilities in 16 states, are responsible for more than 291,000 jobs, and have an annual economic footprint of $170.6 billion.

 USTMA | End-of-Life Tire Management